This blog may contain affiliate links. Read our disclosure policy for more info.

 But while this charming guesthouse puts you within close range of the shops and services, I like that it’s in a quiet corner, so you can still enjoy some time away from the crazy crowds.

 On top of its nice location, what sets Tailor Made Tekapo Accommodation from the rest of the Lake Tekapo hotels is its unique no-bunk rooms.
-You won’t find a single bunk bed here, even in their dorm rooms!
+You won’t find a single bunk bed here!
 This gives the units a very airy and cozy feel, so even if they don’t have many en-suite amenities, you will find yourself wanting to spend the whole day in the room.

 I also love how pet-friendly Tailor Made is.
 Although not all rooms welcome pets, you can easily contact the hostel to inform them that you want a pet-friendly unit.